 NOTE: If the MSRP SEND request contains only a part of the final file the PoC Server collects all parts prior to sending the file over the Multicast PoC Channel.
 When sending the file, the PoC Server needs to control the sending rate in order not to cause congestion in the access network.

-SHALL, if the target PoC Client is a PoC Client not listening to the Multicast PoC Channel send the MSRP SEND request according to the rules and procedures of [OMA-PoC-UP/6.3] "Procedures at the PoC Server performing the Participating PoC Function".
+SHALL, if the target PoC Client is a PoC Client not listening to the Multicast PoC Channel send the MSRP SEND request according to the rules and procedures of [OMA-PCPS-UP] subclause 6.3 "Procedures at the PoC Server performing the Participating PoC Function".